-If there’s a story behind Marzipankartoffeln (Marzipan potatoes) I don’t know it.
+If there’s a story behind these marzipan truffles called Marzipan Potatoes in German, I don’t know it.
 What I know for sure is that these traditional German Christmas treats are quick and easy to make and irresistible!

 2 cups (300 g) shelled and blanched almonds